martha-555/my-app/README.md

 <!-- @format -->

-# Music Portal
+# 🎧 Music Portal

-Welcome to the Music Portal project!
-This application allows users to stream music using the Deezer API, manage playlists, and discover new tracks.
+**Music Portal** is a full-featured web application that allows users to stream music using the **Deezer API**, manage personal playlists, and discover new tracks.
+The app features a built-in audio player, search functionality, user authentication, and seamless playlist management.

+In addition, the backend server allows downloading MP3 audio from YouTube videos using `ytdl-core`.

+---

+## ✨ Features

+- 🔐 Authorization via Deezer API
+- 🔍 Search and explore music by track, artist, or album
+- 🎵 Integrated player with playback controls
+- ❤️ Add and remove tracks from favorites
+- 📁 Create, delete, and manage playlists
+- 📌 Add and remove tracks from playlists
+- 🎶 Backend support for streaming MP3 from YouTube
+- 🌙 Modern, responsive UI

+---

+## 🚀 Tech Stack

+- React
+- TypeScript
+- React Router
+- React Hot Toast
+- SCSS
+- Deezer API
+- Custom Node.js Backend
+- `ytdl-core` for MP3 support

+---

 ## Installation Process